metaproteomics/metaproteomics.github.io/_pages/research_groups.md

 **Want your lab on this list?
 Become a member and add your lab [here](https://forms.gle/zAqJDPZNvf7vSoNi9)!**

 This page lists all laboratories that joined the Metaproteomics Intitiative.
-Currently, 48 labs in 15 countries (12 European countries, Australia, Canada and the United States of America) joined.
+Currently, 62 labs in 17 countries joined.

 ## Australia

 * [Immunoproteomics laboratory](https://www.monash.edu/discovery-institute/purcell-lab) (Monash University, Clayton), led by Prof. Anthony Purcell
+* [Type 1 diabetes pathogenesis and therapy](https://di.uq.edu.au/profile/1399/emma-hamilton-williams) (University of Queensland, Brisbane), led by Dr. Emma Hamilton-Williams

 ## Austria